rbctee/rbctee.github.io/_drafts/2021-11-28-slae32-assignment-1.md

 // ...
 ```

-Nevertheless, it still isn't what we want: it doesn't show the integer values of these values.
-Digging a bit deeper, I found them inside the file [include/uapi/linux/net.h](https://github.com/torvalds/linux/blob/master/include/uapi/linux/net.h#L27).
+Nevertheless, it isn't quite what we want: it doesn't show the integer values for these values.
+Digging a bit deeper, I found them inside the file [include/uapi/linux/net.h](https://github.com/torvalds/linux/blob/master/include/uapi/linux/net.h#L27) of the Linux kernel.

 ```cpp
 #define SYS_SOCKET            1      /*     sys_socket(2)          */